D4nielJ/blog-app/README.md

 ## Built With

-- Major languages
+- Ruby on Rails
-- Frameworks
+- Devise
-- Technologies used
+- Tailwindcss

 <!-- ## Live Demo